dwyl/elixir-auth-facebook/README.md

 Go to <https://developers.facebook.com/apps/>

-...after logging in to your facebook account, you can 'Register Now' for a developer account.
+...after logging in to your Facebook account, you can 'Register Now' for a developer account.

 ### Step 1.2 Create an App